SantoshParakh/product-comparison/Product-Comparison/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-Description: This is a responsive, interactive web interface built with React that allows users to compare products side-by-side.
+**Description**: This is a responsive, interactive web interface built with React that allows users to compare products side-by-side.
 It fulfills the core requirements outlined in the take-home assignment.

-Features:
+**Features**:
 - Display a grid of 6–8 static products.
 - Each product shows:
   - Name